kel-elKapitan/oanda_import/README.md

 # oanda_import
-Import 7 Currency pairs from a date to the current/last full candle
+Import 7 Currency pairs from a date to the current/last full candle of the daily timeframe

-This program is designed to Extract data from the OANDA v20 API
+This program is designed to Extract data from the OANDA Practice v20 API

-you need to enter your access token in the variable my_access_token on line 16 of oanda_import.py
+you need to your own access token (create an OANDA account) in the variable my_access_token on line 16 of oanda_import.py

 the output is 7 csv files

+to execute the program: python oanda_import.py

+I hope this program is helpful